Californians left homeless by wildfire brace for heavy rain

 Containment lines have been built around 70 percent of its perimeter, according to Cal Fire.

-Smoke from the fire has lead to school closures in the region.
+Smoke from the fire has led to school closures in the region.
 Citing poor air quality, schools and colleges in the Sacramento area will remain closed until Nov.
 26.

-Flights in and out of San Francisco also have continued to experience some delays or cancellations because of the smoke.
+Many flights in and out of San Francisco have been delayed or canceled because of the smoke.

-But heavy showers risk setting off mudslides in newly burned areas while also making it more difficult for forensic teams sifting through cinders and debris for additional human remains.
+The rain was expected to make it more difficult for teams search through ash and debris for human remains.

-Colleen Fitzpatrick, founder of the California-based consulting company Identifinders International, said rain would turn the site into a “muddy, mushy mess” slick with wet ash.

-Pathologists from the University of Nevada in Reno worked through the weekend as firefighters peeled back debris, collecting bits of burned bones and photographing everything that might help identify victims.

 Intense fire over the slopes of canyons, hills and mountains makes them more prone to landslides, by burning away vegetation and organic material that normally holds soil in place.
 The fire also creates a hard, waxy surface that tends to repel rather than absorb water.